 Arizona’s wildlife species are as varied as the habitats they call home.
 From the low cactus studded flats of the Sonoran Desert, to the highest alpine peaks, the diversity of Arizona wildlife may surprise you!
 Your state parks are a great place to experience Arizona’s native animals in their natural settings and gain insight about their existence in this gorgeous state.
 This general overview will cover commonly encountered species within a number of your Arizona state parks.
+Familiarization with Arizona's plant species and how animals use them will help you find wildlife in the parks.
 More information, and a chance to experience the wildlife can be found by visiting the parks, talking with park staff, and hiking the trails that traverse the rich Arizona landscape.

 Coyotes can be found statewide and occur in nearly every natural Arizona state park.
 Their nocturnal habits make it difficult to catch a glimpse at times, but occasionally, when they're in the midst of a hunt, can be seen looking for their next meal during daylight hours.
 Catalina, Lost Dutchman, Red Rock, and River Island state parks report several sightings each year and are a great place to see the quintessential desert dog in its natural habitat.

 Coyotes are great hunters and really keep the rodent populations of your state parks in check.
 They have been known to take larger prey species, although small mammals, reptiles and birds are typically within their preferred diet.
 Arizona’s coyotes come in a variety of colors depending on where they live.
 Various shades of tan, brown, gray, and red coyotes have been spotted in the parks, although most individuals seem to have a variety of colors throughout their coats.